allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 it be great if you had that in your job?

 Research shows that intrinsic motivation brings better results than extrinsic motivation.
-One could ask a question — what if we bring those two things together?
+One could ask a question — what if we brought those two things together?
 Well, the results might surprise you.
 Researchers gave out to participants a rather enjoyable task like assembling the puzzles or drawing and measured their motivation to do so.
 Then, they introduced small rewards for finishing the puzzles.
 Curiously, the participants were no longer as motivated as at the beginning.